jbcurtin/cloud-fits/docs/index.rst

 Cloud Optimized Fits
 ====================

-`cloud-fits` provides the means to index large FITS files and have them served over HTTP for efficient access.
+`cloud-fits` provides the means to index large FITS files and have them served over HTTP(s) for efficient access.
 A scientist or team can index the FITS file-directory, then upload the file-directory to A Static Cloud Provider.
 Static Cloud Providers are Amazon WebServices, Google Cloud, Digital Ocean Spaces, or Microsoft Blob Storage.
 The FITS Cloud Index can than be checked into a Github Repository, shared, or uploaded to a Static Cloud Provider